doo/scanbot-barcode-scanner-sdk-example-react-native/README.md

 # Scanbot Barcode Scanner SDK React Native Examples
-These example apps show how to integrate the Scanbot Barcode Scanner SDK for Android and iOS with React Native
+These example apps demonstrate how to integrate the Scanbot Barcode Scanner SDK for Android and iOS with React Native

 ## What is Scanbot Barcode Scanner SDK?